Burnout Is All about the Workplace Not the Employee

 Managers are responsible for giving positive employee experiences and preventing burnout.
 However, they can only do this when they have the resources needed.

 Managers have the duty of setting clear expectations and ensuring that employees feel they are being treated fairly.
+They also have the duty of resolving any work-related stress that arise.
 With the right resources, managers can influence how their employees feel about their job and prevent burnout before it even starts.

 Fixing the Work Environment to Prevent Burnout